What is interest?

-I promise buying a home is still totally worth it in most cases (remember a home is something that typically appreciates), but it is probably the most expensive investment you will make in your life due to the interest you’ll pay.
+I promise buying a home is still totally worth it in most cases (remember, a home is something that is typically appreciated), but it is probably the most expensive investment you will make in your life due to the interest you’ll pay.
 But it doesn’t have to be quite so bad.

 Don’t believe me?
 Here’s the deal.